kbrowngithub/NewPortfolio/README.md

  # Features

   ```
  Home Page with short bio of my experience.
-Header wfeatures links to Portfolio, Skills, Resume, and Contact information.
+Header features professional pic and links to Portfolio, Skills, Resume, and Contact information.

  Portfolio page showcasing demo projects with links to the applicatons as well as Github repos.